davewsmith/mosquitto-telegraf-influxdb-grafana/NOTES.md

     docker exec -it mosquitto mosquitto_pub -u mqtt -P mqtt -t /test/topic -m 'new and improved'

 to publish works as expected.

+Pinned eclipse-mosquitto to 2.0.22 to avoid sudden breakage if they put teeth in their warning about password file ownership.